n0rmh3ll/TryHackMe-Challenge/README.md

 - 🔐 One room per day
 - 📝 Daily write-ups with steps, commands, and explanations
-- 💡 Learning areas: Web, Network, OSINT, PrivEsc, Forensics, and more
+- 💡 Learning areas: Web, Network, Active Directory, PrivEsc, Forensics, and more

 ---